 Worldwide, over $500 billion worth of coupons are issued each year, but only around $3.4 billion (less than 1%) of coupons are ever redeemed.
 For shoppers, the biggest challenge is finding the right coupon when they shop online.
 Shopper.com addresses this issue by using AI and a growing community of savvy bargain hunters to create applications that automatically apply codes at checkout.

-Shopper.com commissioned an independent survey of 1,251 American and British consumers aged 18 to 70 in July of 2019.
+Shopper.com commissioned an independent survey of 1,251 American and British consumers aged 18 to 70.
 To avoid self-selection bias, survey respondents were not told in advance the survey was about coupons or coupon tools.

 To extrapolate the results to the national level, responses were age-weighted using U.S. and U.K. 2018 population estimates.